oroinc/OroEntitySerializedFieldsBundle/README.md

 - grid filtering and sorting
 - segments and reports
-- grid filtering and sorting
 - charts
 - search
-- form validation
+- enums
 - relations and option set field types
-- custom form types for not scalar fields
 - data audit
-- use this fields in Doctrine query builder
+- usage of such fields in Doctrine query builder

 After installation (described below) a new field called **Storage Type** appears within **New field** creation page where you will be offered to choose between two storage types: